fasiha/mudderjs/README.md

 **TypeScript** The community maintains type definitions for this JavaScript library on [DefinitelyTyped](https://www.npmjs.com/package/@types/mudder).
 To get them, run `npm install --save-dev @types/mudder` (after first installing the JavaScript package, with `npm install --save mudder`), then import as usual—for example, `import {SymbolTable, base62} from 'mudder';`.

+**Example usage** Three symbol tables are pre-generated for your convenience:
+- `base62`: `0-9A-Za-z`,
+- `base36`: `0-9a-z` (lower- and upper-case accepted, to match `Number.toString`),
+- `alphabet`: `a-z` (lower- and upper-case accepted).

-**Example usage** Create a new symbol table with the list of characters you want to use.
-In this example, we consider lowercase hexadecimal strings:
+Or you may create a new symbol table with the list of characters you want to use.
+In this example, we consider lowercase hexadecimal strings, and then ask for three strings between `ffff` and `fe0f`:
 ```js
 var mudder = require('mudder'); // only in Node
 var hex = new mudder.SymbolTable('0123456789abcdef');